top of page

 Graduate school does not need to be this hard, or hard in these ways.
 Unfortunately, most universities do not offer cohesive, theoretically sound, and evidence-informed resources to support grad student learning and thriving....Fortunately, there is hope!

-We launched GradTLC to provide the types of supports that graduate students desperately need and deserve to flourish as emerging scholars and professionals, and we look forward to partnering with you to transform graduate education.
+We launched GradTLC to provide the types of supports that graduate students desperately need and deserve to flourish as emerging scholars and professionals.

 It's that simple, and that profound.